SergioSuarezDev/Ionic-Biometric-Capacitor/README.md

 `ionic cap run ios/android
 `
 ### Secure Storage
-If you want to use a secure Storage install this plugin:
+If you want to use a **Secure Storage for password** install this plugin:
 <https://github.com/martinkasa/capacitor-secure-storage-plugin>

 ### Updates